john-cd/rust_howto/src/categories/asynchronous/__async.md

 - Dropping a future stops it from making further progress.
 - Async is zero-cost in Rust.
 You can use `async` without heap allocations and dynamic dispatch.
 This also lets you use async in constrained environments, such as embedded systems.
 - No built-in runtime is provided by Rust itself.
 Instead, runtimes are provided by community-maintained crates.
-- Both single- and multithreaded runtimes are available.
+- Both single- and {{i:multithreaded runtimes}} are available.

 ## Which crate provides what?

 - The `async`/`await` syntactic sugar is supported directly by the Rust compiler.
 - The most fundamental traits, types, and functions, such as the `Future` trait, are provided by the standard library.
 - Many utility types, macros and functions are provided by the `futures` crate.
 They can be used in any async Rust application.
-- Execution of async code, IO and task spawning are provided by "async runtimes", such as `Tokio` and `async-std`.
+- Execution of async code, IO and task spawning are provided by "async runtimes", such as {{i:`Tokio`}} and {{i:`async-std`}}.
 Most async applications, and some async crates, depend on a specific runtime.

 ## Async runtimes